simirian/nvim/README.md

 the directory where you saved it from if it's a saved project or the directory where it was found if the project was included.

+### fex.lua

+This module allows you to easily edit directories like normal buffers.
+When you edit a directory, the contents of that directory will be replaced with a single line for each visible file.
+The keymap `gh` can be used to toggle visibility of dot-files.
+Pressing `<cr>` on any line in a fex buffer which contains an existing file will open that file in a buffer, and even dereference symlinks.
+File manipulation is as simple as editing the lines in the buffer, except changes are only made to the file system after you `:w` write the buffer, so long as it's in a valid state and you confirm the changes.

+Each line in the buffer which was placed automatically starts with the pattern `/#\t` where `#` is a hexadecimal number.
+This is the global ID of that line, which is needed so the module can keep track of which files come from where.
+When writing, lines without the starting patten are treated like new files, so new files can be easily created with the default `o` keymap.
+Files can be copied by yanking whole lines with `yy` or `V` and then pasting them elsewhere.
+To rename a file, just change any of the text after the starting pattern.
+Removing a file is as simple as deleting its line.

+Fex tries to ensure you don't do anything which could cause confusing or erroneous results.
+For this reason, a validation step takes place before it even asks you to confirm your changes.
+If you've edited fex buffers so that a single path gets written to multiple times, then fex will notify you there's a "Miultiply defined target".
+This might happen if you have the line "dir/file" in `./` and "file" in `./dir`.
+Both lines refer to the same target file, but they each might have a different source, which would make the result of a write ambiguous.

+Fex also refuses to do anything with a directory when its children are modified.
+With some complicated logic, this would probably not be a problem, but fex aims to be simple.
+The main concern in this case is that if you copy a directory *and* change its contents, it's unclear if the copy should have the changes or not.
+Rather than implement advanced logic and come up with arbitrary defaults to exceptional cases, fex just demands that the user manually solve these problems with an error that says "Modified child of modified directory".

 ## Plugins

 This configuration(`centralize`) aims to minimize dependencies at all costs.